PianoPalf/Crowdfunding_ETL/README.md

 - Extracts categories and subcategories from crowdfunding.xlsx.
 - Generates NumPy array and concatenates 'cat' or 'subcat' to array for use as keys in PostgreSQL Schema.
 - Creates Pandas dataframes containing these data (cat/subcat_ids and cat/subcat names).
-- Exports dataframes as CSV files for PostgreSQL database creation.
+- Exports dataframes as CSV files for PostgreSQL database loading.

 ### ETL_Mini_Project_AFadillah.ipynb